ShamylZakariya/Platformer/NOTES.md

         - steps:
             - DONE: add outset vector to sprite::rendering::Vertex
+            - DONE: Add framebuffer width/height to camera uniforms
-            - projection width/height seem to actually be pixels?
+                - is projection width/height seem to actually pixels?
 Need to test when in doubled pixels display
             - outset each by 0.25 / width|height since clip space is -1 -> 1, and half pixel is 0.5 / 2 across clip